Citrus Kale Salad with Lemon & Ricotta

 The trick here is massaging the kale.
 I didn’t know this trick when I first started making kale salads and wondered why the ones at the restaurants were always light years more tender and prettier than mine.
 Then I found out about the kale massage.
 Now I make killer kale salads.

 Adding lemon or any citrus fruit juice will break the kale down a bit, making it tender, easier to chew, and a prettier green color.
 The citric acid, in combination with the non-heme iron found in leafy greens, makes their iron more bioavailable (easier for your body to absorb and use).
 Adding olive oil, a healthy fat, coats the leaves with a nice oily texture and makes them easier to massage.
 So, pour some on and get in there.
 This is your dressing.

 To further enhance the citrus flavor, I added grapefruit.
 Get ruby red if you want a prettier salad than mine.
-The quinoa and sunflower seeds add heartiness and protein, and the honey and ricotta make the salad rich and sexy.
+The quinoa and sunflower seeds add heartiness and protein, and the honey and ricotta make the salad rich.